ajplu20/Clinical-Trials-Site-Heterogeneity-Simulation/code v10-30-2026/README.md

-# Impact of Site-Level Variation on Statistical Power and Error Control in Multicentre Trials: A Simulation Study
+# Impact of Site-Level Variation on Statistical Power and Type 1 Error Control in Multicentre Trials: A Simulation Study

 This repository contains the R code used in the paper
 **"Impact of Site-Level Variation on Statistical Power and Error Control in Multicentre Trials: A Simulation Study."**